desmos-labs/docs/docs/02-developers/04-developer-faq.md

 ws://<full-node-host>/websocket
 ```

-If you want to know more about it, please refer to the [websocket page](05-observe-data.md).
+If you want to know more about it, please refer to the [websocket page](03-observe-data.md).

 ## Developing applications
 ### I wrongly did an operation.
 Can I revert it?
 Unfortunately, due to the nature of the blockchain itself we cannot allow to revert any operations that have been done.
 For example, once you send a post to Desmos, it will stay there forever and everyone will be able to read it as it appeared when created.
-Even if you edit a post, the original one will always be there an people will be able to see that you made some changes.
-It's like trying to editing something that is public and written in a stone that cannot be destroyed.
+Even if you edit or delete a post, the original one will always be inside the chain's history and people will be able to see that you made some changes.
+It's like trying to edit something that is public and written in a stone that cannot be destroyed.

 For this reason, we suggest you to take **all the possible precautions** before sending any transaction to the chain.